Demystifying the Costs of Localization and Translation (2)

 Too Many Words That Need Not Be Translated often occurs when the client assumes that wordcount will exclude and translators will ignore large passages of text that should not be affected by the translation process.
 The best way to trap such words is at the point of handoff from client to localization agency, but it is not always practical to review voluminous documentation or resource strings down to this level.
 Furthermore, some text, such as Web page keywords, is invisible without opening raw files.

-While laborious, its possible to locate the text with visual inspection and to comb the passages out by hand.
+While laborious, it’s possible to locate the text with visual inspection and to comb the passages out by hand.
 If their occurrence is predictable, Perl scripts can identify them.

 XML, too, holds promise as a solution.
 If authors create <noxlate> tags and label text accordingly, it will be much easier to find and exclude the text from wordcounts.